wiplash742000/Masters_Thesis_Automated_Detection_of_COVID_19_Using_GANs_and_CNNs/README.md

 + Many of the images within the thesis images folder were not created by me but belong to their respective creators(cited in thesis)
 + Datasets were not compiled by me original sources cited in thesis - also above in the sources for datasets section of this ReadMe
 + Extensive X-Ray dataset was too large to upload to this repo please use the link mentioned in sources for datasets
++ Due to limitations with Git LFS I was unable to save the GAN models to this repository will include link to drive at a later time.